opena11y/fae/fae2/fae-util/README.md

 # FAE Utility Project
-This utility is used to analyze websites using the OpenAjax Evaluation library by providing a server based browser to load a we page and then execute the OpenAjax evaluation library scripts and then serial the out to each page as a JSON file.
+This utility is used to analyze web pages using the OpenAjax Evaluation library by:
+* Providing a server based browser to load a web page
+* Execute the OpenAjax evaluation library scripts
+* Serial evaluation results to a JSON file.
+* Spider the links of a website

 ## Dependencies